Relintai/pandemonium_engine_docs/about/troubleshooting.md

 Troubleshooting
 ===============

-This page lists common issues encountered when using Godot and possible solutions.
+This page lists common issues encountered when using Pandemonium and possible solutions.

 See also:

-    See `doc_using_the_web_editor` for caveats specific to the HTML5 version of the Godot editor.
+    See `doc_using_the_web_editor` for caveats specific to the HTML5 version of the Pandemonium editor.

 Everything I do in the editor or project manager appears delayed by one frame.
 ------------------------------------------------------------------------------

-This is a `known bug ( https://github.com/godotengine/godot/issues/23069 )` on
+This is a `known bug ( https://github.com/pandemoniumengine/pandemonium/issues/23069 )` on
 Intel graphics drivers on Windows.
 Updating to the latest graphics driver version *provided by Intel* should fix the issue.